dobrienUNCG/Cards/docs/Software Requirements Document.md

 ## Interface Requirements

 ### User Interface
+The User Interface must not be cluttered, and needs to be intuitive.
 ### Hardware Interface
 The softwrae will not require any special hardware interfaces beyond what is required of a standard Java Desktop Application.
 ### Software Interface